Looking Back: Lost in Willow Glen’s Quicksilver Mines

 On Friday, July 27, 1962, Willow Glen high student Dale Patrino, her boyfriend Jim Butters, and his friend Mike Atchison all decided to wander around the hills where Dale lived.
 She lived on Carol Drive, the road that lead to the Santa Clara County Communications on the highest peak of the San Juan Bautista Hills just east of Willow Glen.
 Taking Dale's younger brothers Rob (9) and Wayne (4) with them, the group set off and were seen at the nearby Ironwood Swim and Golf Club around 1 pm.
 Around 4 pm, the group had decided to explore the old mercury mines on the east side of the County Communications hill.
 The youngest of the group was my classmate Wayne, who shared his memories of the event years later, "We went down into kind of an open room...and there were catacombed trails, caves going in different directions from the main room."

 The group ventured along one of the tunnels using candles that Rob had brought along.
-After about a half hour, they decided to head back out but just couldn't find there way.
+After about a half hour, they decided to head back out but just couldn't find their way.
 In time, their candles gave out and they continued to wind their way through treacherous passageways using only the light from lit cigarettes.
 When these gave out, they gave up and decided to stay put.
 In the meantime, Wayne's mom had called out "the cavalry."
 Suspecting that the group may have entered the mines, County Sheriff's Sgt.
 Tom Rosa and deputies enlisted the aid of 17-year-old Dennis Percy, a neighbor who knew the mines well.
 Nine and a half hours after entering the mine, the group was located huddled together in a small branch tunnel about 450 feet from the entrance.

 Video: Part 3 of a three-part series of videos about the Hillsdale Mines on my Youtube channel Garden City Days of San Jose.
 In the 2009 video, my son's friend joins me in exploring the interior of the last open Hillsdale mercury mine (now closed).
 Video by Ralph Pearce